Jenoptik: History

-The group can trace its heritage back to the original Carl Zeiss AG company, founded in Jena in 1846.
 Following World War II, Jena fell within the Soviet occupation zone, later to become East Germany.
-In 1948, when it was apparent that the Soviet authorities were moving toward establishing a separate Communist state in their occupation zone, most of the main Zeiss company hastily relocated to West Germany.
+In 1948, when it was apparent that the Soviet authorities were moving toward establishing a separate Communist state in their occupation territory, most of the main Zeiss company swiftly relocated to West Germany.
 The Soviet and East German authorities took over the old Zeiss factory in Jena and used it as the nucleus for the state-owned Kombinat VEB Zeiss Jena.
-The Eastern Zeiss became well known for its high-quality optical equipment.
+In the mid-1950s, Carl Zeiss Jena registered the Jenoptik brand as the formal establishment of the name.